syKevinPeng/game_sale_analysis/README.md

 print("paired t-test for support vector machine has the following result") print(f'test statistics = {np.round(statistics,3)} \np value = {np.round(pvalue,3)}')
 ```

-    paired t-test for support vector machine has the following result
-    test statistics = 35.077
-    p value = 0.0

 From above result, it is interesting to see that we failed reject null hypothesis (i.e. there is no difference between
 the predicted value and ground truth for multi-linear regression paired-t test) but reject the null hypothesis (that is, there IS a difference)